pChitral/SMS-Spam-Classifier/readme.md

 ## Usage

-To use the web app, simply navigate to [INSERT HEROKU APP URL HERE].
-Input a text message and click "Classify".
-The app will return a classification of either "spam" or "ham".
+To use the web app, simply navigate to [[INSERT HEROKU APP URL HERE](https://chitralpatil-spam-classifier.herokuapp.com/)].
+Input a text message and click "Predict".
+The app will return a classification of either "spam" or "ham" along with the probability of the prediction.

 ## Installation

 To install and run the web app locally, follow these steps:

-1. Clone this repository: `git clone [INSERT REPO URL HERE]`
+1. Clone this repository: `git clone [[INSERT REPO URL HERE](https://github.com/pChitral/SMS-Spam-Classifier.git)]`
 2. Navigate into the repository: `cd sms-classifier`
 3. Install the required dependencies: `pip install -r requirements.txt`
-4. Run the app: `python app.py`
+4. Run the app: `sms_classifier.ipynb`
 5. Navigate to `http://localhost:5000` in your web browser to use the app.

-Note: The app requires a trained machine learning model to classify text messages.
+Note: The app which I've deployed on heroku uses a trained machine learning model to classify text messages.
 By default, the app will use a pre-trained model that is included in the repository.
 However, if you wish to train your own model, follow the instructions in the "Model Training" section below.

 ## Model Training

 To train a new machine learning model, follow these steps:

 1. Ensure that the training data is in the correct format (see `data/spam.csv` for an example)
-2. Run the `train_model.py` script to train the model: `python train_model.py`
+2. Run the desired model that you want.
-3. The trained model will be saved as a `.pkl` file in the `models/` directory.
+3. The trained model will be saved as a `.pkl` file in the same directory.

-Note: The `train_model.py` script uses scikit-learn's `Pipeline` and `GridSearchCV` classes to optimize the model's hyperparameters.
 You may wish to modify these classes to further optimize the model.

 ## Technologies Used

 - Python
-- Flask
+- Sreamlit
 - Heroku
 - scikit-learn
 - pandas
 - numpy

 ## Contributing